GSP747

 tar

-commands are nearly identical to those used earlier in theinstallhugo.sh
+commands are nearly identical to those used earlier in the installhugo.sh

-script. - The file also uses a custom substitution variable (_HUGO_VERSION) and a Google-provided substitution variable (PROJECT_ID) to allow for this template to be used in different environments.
+- The file also uses a custom substitution variable (_HUGO_VERSION) and a Google-provided substitution variable (PROJECT_ID) to allow for this template to be used in different environments.

 - The Hugo and Firebase binaries are created and installed in a temporary directory so that they do not inadvertently get deployed to the website itself.